-A brooder is a chick’s transitional home—a warm, safe, contained space where they can be closely watched and cared for before they’re big enough to enter the regular coop.
+A brooder is a chick’s transitional home—a warm, safe, contained space where they can be closely watched and cared for before they are big enough to enter the regular coop.
 You can buy or make your own brooder.
 It should be at least 12 inches tall, draft free, and provide at least 2 square feet of space per chick.
 Make sure you wash, disinfect, and dry your brooder before the chicks arrive.

 One of the most important things chicks need is a constant source of clean, fresh water.
 We recommend our OverEZ high-capacity waterer.
 The completely enclosed waterer keeps water clean and fresh, and the nipple drinking system keeps the brooder dry.

 Chicks have different nutritional needs than adult chickens, so make sure to have the feed made specifically for them.
 Look for chick grower rations with protein, vitamins, and minerals.
 Generally, crumbles are easier for the chicks to eat.
-We like our Chick Starter for chicks up to 3 weeks old, and our Poultry Developer for birds up to 16-18 weeks old.

 As they grow, their need for heat will diminish, so you can raise the height of the light.
 Here’s some general temperature requirements: